 RICHARD BENNETT AS MAJOR AMBERSON

 It is common knowledge to anyone familiar with the film that elderly actor Richard Bennett, playing Major Amberson, could no longer remember his lines and Welles had to feed them to him as he shot a scene.
 Consequently, several writers have speculated that because of this some of Bennet’s lines were given to other actors.
 This is a total and complete falsehood.
-Bennet spoke every line given the Major in the script.
-In adapting the book to script the Major’s lines at the dinner for Eugene—in response to George’s outburst—were given in the film to Jack Amberson to strengthen the Jack Amberson character.
+Bennet spoke every line given the Major in the final shooting script.
+In adapting the book to script, the Major’s lines at the dinner for Eugene—in response to George’s outburst—were given in the film to Jack Amberson to strengthen the Jack Amberson character.
 This is in the script.
 Yet some writers have also suggested that due to Bennett’s inability to remember lines, the second Porch scene was lacking and why it was removed before the first preview.
 This is another speculative falsehood.
 Robert Wise called the scene “darn good” and throughout the film Bennet’s performance in scene after scene as Major Amberson is flawless and as strong as any performance in the film.
 That being the case, it is highly unlikely that he suddenly falls short in the second Porch scene.
 In addition, Welles loved Bennett and considered him one of the greatest actors he had ever seen on the stage.
 Respect for Bennett boundless, Welles did everything possible to ensure that Bennet would give a wonderful performance and with the evidence up on the screen, he succeeded.
 Following filming, Bennet, aware of what Welles had done for him, wrote Welles, “I feel sure you understand my gratitude—lifting as you did ‘an old scow’ from the mud banks and permitting it to see sunshine once more.
 I thank you Orson.”
-As a result, today Bennett is not remembered for his half century on the stage giving great performances but, instead, as Major Amberson in THE MAGNIFICENT AMBERSONS.
+As a result of Welles efforts, today Bennett is not remembered for his half century on the stage giving great performances but, instead, as Major Amberson in THE MAGNIFICENT AMBERSONS.
 This was Welles’ gift to a great actor.
 Bennet would die two years later.